 How do I know if I’m underinsured?

-To make sure your policy offers solid protection, it’s important to consider key facts like the value of your car, your driving record, and even the value of your overall assets.
+To make sure your policy offers solid protection, it’s important to consider key factors like the value of your car, your driving record, and even the value of your overall assets.
 Work with an agent, who has the chops to ask smart questions and find a policy that meets your budget—but also provides enough coverage so you can rest easy.

-What is liability insurance and why does it matter?
+What is liability insurance, and why does it matter?

-Even well intentioned people have accidents.
+Even well-intentioned people have accidents.
 If you cause an accident that damages another vehicle or injures someone, your liability coverage kicks in to repair the other vehicle(s) and cover medical bills for those who were injured.
 Nearly every state requires drivers to carry liability insurance.

 What is bodily injury liability?